rossb/is-valid-date-object/README.md

 # is-valid-date-object

-Returns true when passed Date object with valid value.
-Returns descriptive error otherwise.
+Returns true when passed a Date object with a value other than 'Invalid Date'.
+Returns false otherwise.

 ## Install